Designing navigation for the next gen of Ford vehicles

 The waterfall challenge

-Beyond the engineering team in China, I held regular review sessions with program managers at Ford — presenting interaction flows, walking through behavioral specs, and fielding feedback on decisions that had to balance UX quality with program constraints.
-Pushbacks and change requests were part of the process.
-When they came, we worked through them collectively, across disciplines, until we reached a shared decision.
-Revisions were then made to the Confluence documentation to reflect the agreed direction.
+I ran regular review sessions with Ford program managers: presenting interaction flows, walking through behavioral specs, and fielding feedback that balanced UX quality against program constraints.
+Pushbacks and change requests were part of it; we worked through them across disciplines to a shared decision, then revised the Confluence docs to match.

-On occasions where a design decision was genuinely contested — or where we needed confidence before committing to a direction in the docs — we ran studies to validate or invalidate the design.
+When a decision was genuinely contested, or we needed confidence before committing it to the docs, we ran studies to validate the direction.

 Specs thorough enough to build from

-A core part of my responsibility was producing detailed UX documentation in Confluence that the engineering team in China relied on as their primary build reference.
-With no ability to have quick in-person clarifications, the documentation had to be complete enough to stand on its own.
+I produced the detailed UX documentation in Confluence that the engineering team in China relied on as their primary build reference.
+With no quick in-person clarifications, it had to stand on its own.

-This wasn't high-level guidelines — it was granular, element-level specification work.
-For every screen and every feature, I documented what existed, how it behaved, and what every possible state looked like.
+This wasn't high-level guidelines, but granular, element-level spec work.
+For every screen and feature, I documented what existed, how it behaved, and every possible state.

 Interaction flow diagrams